jdevfullstack/PureBasic-2D-Game/README.md

 ## Q&A

-If you have questions, please feel utilize the `Discussion` feature of GitHub.
+If you have questions, please feel utilize the `Discussions` feature of GitHub.

 You can also create a pull request to start the discussion or query/ies.